reactabular/reactabular/packages/sticky/README.md

 Sometimes you might want to display data within a fixed container.
-That's where `reactabular-sticky` comes in.
+That's where `@reactabular/sticky` comes in.
 It includes logic keeping a table header and a table body in sync.
 Unfortunately you still need to dig DOM references yourself to achieve this given it relies on measuring.

 ## API